 Basically, you should be in relatively good fitness level to do this trek.
 However, training months in advance is absolutely not necessary.
 I don’t recommend diving into it right away, as you will need time to adjust to the altitude and there are plenty of incredible day hikes to do in Cusco to help gauge your fitness levels.
-I was probably the most out of shape out of my group of twenty people or so, but did not have any problem doing the trek physically.
+I was probably the most out of shape out of my group of fifteen people or so, but did not have any problem doing the trek physically.
 Slow and steady should get you to the finish line just fine.
 There were a few people that had problems but most of those were likely due to the altitude.

 With that being said, you should definitely take several days to acclimatize to the altitude.
 I made the mistake of doing Rainbow Mountain after less than two days in Cusco to acclimatize to the altitude.
 I suffered miserably in the days preceding my trek.
 Rainbow Mountain reaches over 5,000 meters (16,000 feet) above sea level, and to go that high after lounging around at sea-level in Chicago just three days earlier was ridiculously irresponsible of me.

 Take the altitude seriously.
 Altitude sickness is definitely real, and even if it does not affect you too bad, it will still make things much more difficult if you are not accustomed to being that high with air that thin.
 I spent the day before my trek preparing for my battle with altitude, from medically proven to those with less science behind them (coca leaves, coca candy, coca freakin’ everything).

 I also caught a cough, cold, and sore throat from my trials and tribulations at Rainbow Mountain, so I bought medication for all of those as well.
 During the Salkantay Trek, you will be going from freezing cold to uncomfortably humid, and will be sleeping outside for a few nights.
 A few people on my trek got sick, so it won’t hurt to plan ahead just in case.